What Causes Pimples?

 Pimple Cause #2 – Stress

 Stress has a strong impact on the body, and is one of the major causes of pimples.
-It is usually a major factor in adult acne/breakouts:
+Stress is usually a major factor in adult acne/breakouts:

 - It effects sleeping patterns, diets, and overall health.
 This has a compound effect.